 Opening in 1996, the former Services Building was renovated and renamed, "Art Annex North."
 In 2004-05, a major renovation of Art and Design North was undertaken, which included a significant addition.
 The renovation was completed and the building reopened in January 2005, marking the first time since the 1960s that all art and design studios, classrooms and faculty offices were in one building.

 The DeVos Art Museum is part of the School of Art and Design at Northern Michigan University and serves as a regional art museum for the Upper Peninsula of Michigan.
-The museum has been endowed by a generous grant from the Dan and Pamella and Richard Richard and Helen DeVos Foundations of Grand Rapids.
+The museum has been endowed by a generous grant from the Daniel and Pamella and Richard and Helen DeVos Foundations of Grand Rapids.

 Constructed: 1956 Major renovation: 2004